This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Cons of Gel Stain

-- Limited Grain Penetration: The thicker consistency of gel stain may limit its penetration into the wood grain, potentially resulting in a surface that appears more like a coating than a deeply penetrated stain.
+- Limited Grain Penetration: The thicker consistency of gel may limit its penetration into the wood grain, potentially resulting in a surface that appears more like a coating than a deeply penetrated stain.

-- Drying Time: Another drawback of gel stains is the longer drying time compared to some liquid stains, requiring patience during the application and finishing process.
+- Drying Time: Another drawback of gel is the longer drying time compared to some liquid stains, requiring patience during the application and finishing process.

 - Less Transparency: Some users may find that this type of stain offers less transparency than traditional liquid stains, which could impact the visibility of the wood grain.